Bring your own cloud

 , it will deploy some resources in your AWS/GCP/Azure environment, such as AWS S3/Google Cloud Storage/Azure Blob Storage and EKS/GKE/AKS clusters.
 Please do not modify the configuration of these resources.
 If you encounter any issues during this process, please contact our support team.

-- Click Next, name your cluster, and execute the command that pops up to establish a BYOC cluster in your environment.
+Click Summary, then Confirm, and run the command that appears to set up a BYOC cluster in your environment.

 Once the cluster is successfully created, you can manage it through the portal just like hosted clusters.